PaulBerger56/Steampowered/README.md

 <br>

 **3. Run Maven in a terminal inside the root folder of the project.
-It is recommended to open the project in your preferred IDE and starting a new terminal there.**
+It is recommended to open the project in your preferred IDE and starting a new terminal there.
+This will install and update all dependencies, but the project will not be fully functional yet.**

    * If you have maven installed on the machine, run this command:
      ```